Aarhus University Seal

 JOB PROFILE

-The MSc programme in Innovation Management and Entrepreneurship will provide you with the competences and skills to take up managerial positions in producer companies and consulting firms, as well as start-ups and work specifically with
+The MSc programme in Innovation Management will provide you with the competencies and skills to take up managerial positions in large companies and consulting firms, as well as start-ups.
+Once you graduate you will be able to:

 We want to help our students find successful careers.
 Students can always contact our Career Services for advice and assistance with getting onto the Danish labour market.
 Check out our careers page to see the range of services we offer.